 Wiping should be done from the front to the back20

 Keeping babies’ hands clean, relating to their hand-to-mouth behaviors, can help reduce or prevent oral transmission of pathogens.
 Parents should pay particular attention to skin on the facial area, which may be irritated easily by milk, food and saliva2

-The role of wipes in managing and preventing diaper rash
+The role of wipes in diaper rash

 While cloth wipes or cotton wool and water have traditionally been considered the gold standard for cleaning baby’s diaper area, recent studies have consistently demonstrated across a range of clinical settings how some baby wipes provide effective cleaning while also being tolerable and mild, supporting their use even on delicate neonatal skin.20,27-31 In fact, it has been shown that baby wipes are associated with no increase in skin irritation where commercially available alcohol- and fragrance-free baby wipes were used, compared with cloth or cotton wool and water.25 Additionally, parents reported that baby wipes were more convenient to use than cotton wool and water.28,32